sumar001/sumar001/README.md

 🎓 Specializing in Human Centered Data Science

+✨ Currently, working at the Ontario Ministry of Children, Community, & Social Services

 🧐 My areas of focus include Data Science, Data Analytics, and Machine Learning

 📩 I can be reached at saadumar642@gmail.com

 🔗 Check out my LinkedIn profile @ https://www.linkedin.com/in/saad-umar-54422b15/